greenmg2003/osu-Mg-skin/README.md

 - Version: [**4.1.0**](https://github.com/greenmg2003/osu-Mg-skin/releases/tag/v.4.1.0) and [**4.2.0**](https://github.com/greenmg2003/osu-Mg-skin/releases/tag/v.4.2.0)

-- Copyright is now not free, but credits to my skin is free from this version.
+- Copyright issue: Assets that are made from other skins is credited to the owners.
+Any elements that are made with Gacha Club, if you want to reuse it, please credit me.
+It's not a non-commercial project.

 All rights reserved.